silas-hw/SCNGame/docs/SCNGame/tilemaps/object classes/Map Object Classes.md

-> Warning: any value of a map object must be explicitly set when added to a tile map (even to its default value), otherwise the keys won't be included in the exported Tmx file
+> Warning: any value of a map object must be explicitly set when added to a tile map (even to its default value) in order to be included in the exported TMX file.
+Some values aren't needed for an object and are optional.
+These nullable values are indicated by a suffix `?`, such as "String?"
 ## Wall
 A wall represent a standard static collidable box, for which other entities will collide with given their collision mask matches the walls collision layer.